The64thGamer/cheeseepedia/content/wiki/original-dreams-songs-from-showbiz-cassette.md

 tags = ["Products"]
 categories = ["ShowBiz Pizza Place", "Creative Engineering"]
 +++
-Original Dreams: Songs from ShowBiz was a Rock-afire Explosion casette purchasable starting on April 13th, 2025, being a different format to the Record Day exclusive of the vinyl album: {{< wiki-link "Original Dreams: Songs from ShowBiz" >}}.
+***Original Dreams: Songs From Showbiz*** was a Rock-afire Explosion cassette purchasable from it's release on Terror Vision's website on April 13, 2025, being a different format to the Record Store Day exclusive release of the [vinyl album](https://cheeseepedia.org/wiki/original-dreams-songs-from-showbiz/).

+The fewest units of this version of the album were produced, being only 200.
+The front and back cover are also completely different from all other releases, better suited for the narrower artwork specifications.
+The front cover is similar, but features an image of Billy Bob alone, and the back is much more simplified.
+The interior is also completely different, featuring the image previously shown on the standard cover for the album.
+The cassette tape itself is orange with the band's name on it.

-## Tracklist
+## Track List

 ### Side A